top of page

 The 2018 Farm Bill

 But it was complicated and poorly written.
 There were terms in the bill like "isomers" and "salts" that created loopholes.
-The cannabis industry got "chemically creative" and the THC limit proved meaningless.
-The result has been a crazy proliferation of an array of psychoactive chemical variants in unregulated synthetic products posing significant health dangers.
+Not surprisingly, the cannabis industry got "chemically creative" and the THC limit proved meaningless.
+The result has been a crazy proliferation of psychoactive chemical variants in edibles/drinks that are loosely regulated and pose significant health dangers.

 WHAT CAN BE DONE BY PARENTS AND COMMUNITY MEMBERS?

-Find out whether our kids are learning about hemp-derived products in schools.
+• Find out whether our kids are learning about hemp-derived products in schools.
 Contact your child's school Wellness Center if there is one.
 Reach out to counselors and teachers who educate students about substance use.
 At some schools, drug education is through Social Issues (high school) or Physical Education (middle school).
-And if it's not being taught, advocate for education on this important topic.
+If facts about these psychoactive hemp-derived products aren’t being taught, advocate for education on this important topic.

 Thanks for reading!
 Let's continue to work together to keep our children and our communities safe.